-4 APPLICATION DATA FOR THE CARDIFF CITY REGION
+4 APPLICATION DATA FOR THE WELSH LOCAL AUTHORITIES

 The remaining potential at a national scale of the respective measures as contained in the CCC model does not consider economic or population growth.
-Information on the present amount of households and future projections for each of the Local Authorities in the Cardiff city region have been employed [41] to transform the input on the basis of the data available on the household projections for the UK.
+Information on the present amount of households and future projections for each of the local authorities in Wales [41] have been employed to transform the input on the basis of the data available on the household projections for the UK.